sashapodgoreanu/curriculum/index.md

 `2006 - 2007`
 __Junior Developer at Unreal Home Web S.r.l – Galati (Romania).__<br>
-As a part of a team specialising in web applications, I took part in the development of websites for various clientele.
+As a part of a team specializing in web applications, I took part in the development of websites for various clientele.
 During this time, I also completed an internship subsequent to my high school education.
--->

 ## Education